 At first, MAP was only applied to some fresh food materials.
 Later, with the gradual development of the food processing industry and packaging industry, many refined food products also began to use this method to extend the shelf life.
 The main products include:

-If you are interested in MAP, you can contact us for relevant packaging suggestions.
+If you are interested in MAP or Vacuum Packaging, you can contact us for relevant packaging suggestions.